nais/handbook/docs/technical/observability.md

 # Observability Stack

-This document describes the technical observability stack for nais-system applications.
+This document describes the technical observability stack for nais-system Features.

 ## Overview